Cloud Computing Propels Future of the Airline Industry

 Controlling Crowded Airspace with Data Technologies

-Finally, there’s automation, which plays a vital role during flight, according to Ricci, who noted how autopilot assists with fatigue reduction.
-He likened the process to a driver using cruise control on a highway, only in the air.
+Automation plays a vital role during flight.
+Ricci noted how autopilot assists with fatigue reduction, likening the process to a driver using cruise control on a highway.

 “While on airways at high altitudes — 29,000 to 41,000 feet — it’s a requirement to use the autopilot,” Ricci said.
 “We are flying with such precision around other aircraft on those same airways that minor deviations could result in major safety consequences.”

-In the wake of incidents like Southwest’s holiday meltdown, airlines are under more pressure than ever to operate smoothly.
-From new FMSes to more intelligent autopilot systems, it’s clear that the aviation sector sees cloud computing and related technologies as critical enablers that will keep it flying high.
+From new FMSes to more intelligent autopilot systems, it’s clear that the aviation sector sees cloud computing and related technologies as critical enablers to keep it flying high.
+There’s a lot of data to handle.
+Strong IT infrastructure will help ensure stakeholders can make the most of it, all while keeping cybersecurity and sustainability goals in sight.

 “I don’t think a single airline could operate at the complexity and size they do without cloud services,” concluded Ricci.

-Joey Held is a writer and podcaster based in Austin, TX and the author of Kind, But Kind of Weird: Short Stories on Life’s Relationships.
+Joey Held is a writer and podcaster based in Austin, TX, the founder of Fun Fact Friyay, and the author of Kind, But Kind of Weird: Short Stories on Life’s Relationships.
 Connect with him on Twitter or LinkedIn.

 Related Articles